87 Basic Spanish Phrases for Everyday Conversations

 • Necesito llegar a: I need to get to

-Here are some examples of how to use these Spanish phrases:
+And here are some examples of how to use these basic Spanish phrases in context:

 Necesito llegar al hospital.